05 Oct White Gold vs. Platinum Engagement Rings

 In addition to white gold and platinum engagement rings, Carl designs diamond rings in traditional yellow gold, as well as vintage rose gold.
 He also can set your ring with colored gemstones like sapphire, ruby, aquamarine, and morganite.

 Call C. Blackburn Jewelers at 858-251-3006, or send Carl a text message at: 619-723-8589.
-You may also send an email by using the contact form below.
+You also may get started now by using the form below to share with us details about the engagement ring you would like made.